 Deutsche Bank Interview Experience|(On-campus for Internship)

-First round was online on-campus coding round.
+was online on-campus coding round.
 Many students gave the test, 32 were shortlisted.
 There were 10 MCQs.
 5 for +6 marks and 5 for +4 marks.
 They were based on DBMS, OOP, output of code, aptitude.
 And there were 2 coding questions, each of +20 marks.
 Both were standard questions.

 One was to find the element whose absolute value was closest to zero.
 There were some corner cases and conditions specified like if there are multiple such values, print the greater number.